cyrusbuilt/ArduinoHAF/README.md

 Framework will optionally allow you to attach callbacks to act as event handlers for when the device changes state.

-At the moment, the Framework only includes abstractions for LEDs and Relays, but new devices will continue to be added.

 ## How to use

 Add the appropriate header for the device you want to use in your sketch.
 So, if